Detroit Red Wings' win streak cracked by speedy Seattle Kraken in 4-2 loss

 Overpowered

 The Wings didn't generate much during the man-advantage time from what was left on the Dunn penalty at the start of the third period.
-What hopes they had of a rally faded when Eeli Tolvanen got to a loose puck by the net and tapped it in before Husso could cover up, putting the Kraken up by three goals with 15 minutes to play .
+Hopes of a rally faded when Eeli Tolvanen got to a loose puck by the net and tapped it in before Husso could cover up, putting the Kraken up by three goals with 15 minutes to play.

 Contact Helene St. James at hstjames@freepress.com.
 Follow her on Twitter @helenestjames.